High-dimensional Linear Bandits with Knapsacks: Application of Online HT to High-dimensional Bandit Problem

-Theorem \ref{thm:bandit-poor} states the optimality of our high-dimensional bandit algorithm under minimal assumptions, which matches the $\Omega\left(\phi_{\min}^{-2 / 3} s_0^{2 / 3} T^{2 / 3}\right)$ lower bound provided by \cite{jang2022popart} in the data-poor regime $d\ge T^{\frac{1}{3}}s_0^{\frac{4}{3}}$.
-We further show that, we can use the same algorithm framework to achieve better regret given the diverse covariate condition, which also matches the general regret lower bound of high-dimensional bandit problems.
+\end{theorem} Theorem \ref{thm:bandit-poor} states the optimality of our high-dimensional bandit algorithm under minimal assumptions, which matches the $\Omega\left(\phi_{\min}^{-2 / 3} s_0^{2 / 3} T^{2 / 3}\right)$ lower bound \citep{jang2022popart} in the data-poor regime $d\ge T^{\frac{1}{3}}s_0^{\frac{4}{3}}$.
+We further show that, we can use the same algorithm framework to achieve better regret given the diverse covariate condition, which will match the regret lower bound for data-rich regimes.
 We present our result in \Cref{thm:bandit-rich}.

 \begin{theorem} Suppose $\bx_t$ is further sparse marginal sub-Gaussian: